walshbr/walshbr.github.io/_posts/2023-10-31-free-writing-about-pedagogy.md

 ![my cat Pepper just because](/assets/post-media/free-writing-about-pedagogy/1.png)

 Moving on to the first free writing exercise.
 At this point in the curriculum, our students have done a mind mapping exercise that encourages them to free associate different linked concepts related to teaching and learning.
-I haven't written up that actvity just yet (I will!), but you can find the [slide deck on the Praxis site](https://praxis.scholarslab.org/assets/mind-mapping-your-pedagogy.pptx) if you wanted to run it on your own.
+I haven't written up that activity just yet (I will!), but you can find the [slide deck on the Praxis site](https://praxis.scholarslab.org/assets/mind-mapping-your-pedagogy.pptx) if you wanted to run it on your own.
 To get started with our free writing:

 What are the most important values that you bring to teaching?
 To digital pedagogy?
 Write for eight minutes on this.